DSoftTechnology/ADS-FDA-Pool3/README.md

 ###c) Understand what people need

-The entire project was conducted with human-centered design and tools.
+The entire project was conducted with human-centered design and tools focused on user needs.
 Changes were continuously integrated, deployed on a staging system and tested, and then provided back to users for their reactions and additional inputs.

-See ...ADS-FDA-Pool3/Design/
+See ...ADS-FDA-Pool3 / Design / Sprint 1 Documents

 ###d) Used at least 3 human-centered design techniques